-In June 2019, the federal government finalized a new type of HRA, called the individual coverage health reimbursement arrangement, or ICHRA.
+A few years ago, the federal government finalized a new type of health reimbursement arrangement (HRA), called the individual coverage health reimbursement arrangement or ICHRA.

 By offering an ICHRA, you can reimburse your employees tax-free for health insurance bought on the individual market—letting you provide benefits without offering a group health plan.
 Like a qualified small employer HRA (QSEHRA), an ICHRA isn’t associated with a group health insurance plan.